MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/dynamics-365-app-outlook-did-not-load.md

 ---
-title: Dynamics 365 App for Outlook didn't load
+title: Dynamics 365 App for Outlook didn't load and window.Office not available
-description: Provides a solution to an error that occurs when you try to use the Dynamics 365 App for Outlook. ms.reviewer: ms.topic: troubleshooting ms.date:
+description: Provides a solution to an error that occurs when trying to use the Dynamics 365 App for Outlook. ms.reviewer: ms.topic: troubleshooting ms.date: